Oakburn

-Oakburn is a community in the Municipality of Shoal Lake, Manitoba, Canada.
+Oakburn is a community in the Rural Municipality of Yellowhead, Manitoba, Canada.

 Oakburn is located at the junction of Highway #21 and #45, 14 km north of Shoal Lake.
 It began when the Canadian National Railway was built in 1906.
 Although it was named by Scottish settlers, the area boasts a strong Ukrainian heritage with many historical sites still well preserved.

 There is a Nursery School program available in the former Oakburn School.
 A Ukrainian Catholic and Ukrainian Orthodox Church are located in town and the Catholic Church also has a Parish Hall.
 The Oakburn Memorial Rink has two sheets of natural curling ice and a natural ice skating rink.

 The Rossburn Sub-Division of the TransCanada Trail passes through the community.
 Oakburn has a general store and fuel station/garage.